 One of the worst human experiences is receiving a serious medical diagnosis.
-This is even more difficult when the condition has no cure and can result in life-threatening complications, such as the case with Lupus.
+This is even more difficult when the condition has no cure and can result in life-threatening complications, such as lupus.

 Lupus is a chronic autoimmune disease that causes your body’s immune system to attack its own tissue, joints, and organs.
-As a result, the patient suffers inflammation on different parts of their body.
+As a result, the patient suffers inflammation in different parts of their body.

 The cause of lupus is unknown.
 People who already have the condition typically experience worsened skin rashes if exposed to sunlight.